SakshayMahna/ROS-TurtleBot-Tutorial/README.md

-# ROS2-Navigation-Tutorial
+# ROS-TurtleBot-Tutorial
-Code related to Navigation2 package of ROS2
+Tutorial to run TurtleBot examples on ROS1 and ROS2